MijnSpam/ComfyUI_SwapAndScale/README.md

 ## ✨ Features

-- 🔗 Upload a single image (from image sequence) with your pushover notification (optional)
+- 🔗 Swap width with height
-- 📦 Includes additional message text (prompt for example)
+- Limit output widht and height to a total of 1 Megapixel (usefull for certain model)
+- Resize width and height to factors of 32 which is usefull for new images, not so for existing.

 ---